mrghg/gemma/inversion_specifications/NAME-RHIME/overview.md

 ## Transport model

-NAME model developped by the UK Met Office (Muller et al. 2013) : it is a Langrangian particle model that we run backward in time.
+NAME model (version 7.2) developped by the UK Met Office (Muller et al. 2013) : it is a Langrangian particle model that we run backward in time.
-Version ???

 ### Scope

 - Domain (lon, lat range, or "global"): covering from 10.73N to 79.06N and from 97.9W to 39.38E (???
-Took the Europe domain)
+Took the Europe domain).
 - Period: ???

 ### Meteorology

 - Which meteorological fields are used?
-???
+Meteorological fields from the UK Met Office Unified Model.
 - What horizontal, vertical and temporal resolution(s) is used (include any interpolation of the met. fields, and any difference between model transport and output resolutions)?
 ???